jrb-s2c-github/atomika/README.md

->>> V5_1 has been release.
-Keep on reading.
+>>> V5_1 has been released.
 Cluster formation is now much faster and easier to execute.
 Only five steps are required to have it up and running.

 # Atomika
 ```